RocketPartners/liftck-terraform-eu/README.md

 ## Applying code
 Running TF from your local work environment creates problems with shared instances of infrastructure, whether it’s prod or dev.
 Potentially you can make changes to your local version of TF before applying it.
-If you run `terraform apply` before pushing the changes to the shared repository, then nobody else has access to that version of the code.
+If you run `terraform apply` before pushing the changes to the **main branch**, the team does not have access to that version of the code, as that code is local but running live.
 This can cause problems if someone else needs to debug the infrastructure.
 If the person who applied their local version of the code does not immediately push their changes, someone else might pull and edit an older version of the code.
 When they apply that code, they’ll revert the first person’s changes, as TF is declarative.
 This situation quickly becomes confusing and hard to untangle.
-For this reason **TF should always be applied from the same location:** *main branch*
+For this reason **TF should always be applied from the same location:** *main branch* for **circlek-production**

 ![Image](https://learning.oreilly.com/api/v2/epubs/urn:orm:book:9781098114664/files/assets/iac2_2003.png)

 This ensures that infrastructure is run consistently and is not deviated from current state.